• Skip to main content

 Basic Science for the FRCSOrth

-Courtesy: Rishi Dhir, FRCS Orth, Consultant Upper Limb Surgeon, Princess Alexandra Hospital, Harlow, UK Genetics Chromosome Structure Chromosomes are structures in the nucleus containing genetic material Components include: DNA RNA Histone proteins Non-histone proteins Human Karyotype Normal somatic cell contains 46 chromosomes 22 pairs of autosomes 1 pair of sex chromosomes Sex chromosomes: XX ? […]
+Courtesy: Rishi Dhir, FRCS Orth, Consultant Upper Limb Surgeon, Princess Alexandra Hospital, Harlow, UK Genetics Chromosome Structure Basic Components Chromosomes are nuclear structures containing genetic material composed of: DNA RNA Histone proteins Non-histone proteins Human Karyotype Total: 46 chromosomes 22 pairs of autosomes 1 pair of sex chromosomes Sex Chromosomes XX – Female XY – […]

 Upper Limb Anatomy, Approaches, Case Studies